This page describes automated installation using the macOS FreeSWITCH™ Installer (macFI). It is part of the FreeSWITCH™ macOS documentation.

 If you plan to start FreeSWITCH™ from the Terminal command line often then you should place the Terminal application into the Dock for quick access.

-Download and Install the macOS FreeSWITCH™ Installer
+Download the macOS FreeSWITCH™ Installer

 It's incredibly easy to install, just follow this single step: